yuvalmGS/gigaspaces-wiki-jekyll/xap100/jpa-relationships.markdown

 layout: post100
 title:  JPA Relationships
 categories: XAP100
-parent: jpa-api.html
+parent: jpa-api-overview.html
-weight: 200
+weight: 300
 ---

-{% summary %}
-GigaSpaces JPA Relationships
-{% endsummary %}
+{% summary %}{% endsummary %}

-# Overview

-GigaSpaces JPA relationships model is different than Relational Databases model.
+The XAP JPA relationships model is different than Relational Databases model.
 In GigaSpaces relationships are owned, which means that an owner of a relationship holds the owned entities within itself in Space.
 For instance, if an Author has a One-to-many relationship with Book, in Space all the Book instances relevant for a specific Author will reside within a Collection in Author.

 {% tip %}